 Fixed vs Variable Mortgage Rates: Factors to Consider

-- If rates are low but expected to rise, fixed might be safer.
+- If interest rates are low but expected to rise, fixed might be safer.

-- A variable could save you money if rates are high but may drop.
+- A variable could save you money if interest rates are high, but may drop.

 2. Your Financial Situation & Risk Tolerance